-Multiple defense occurs if more than one robot from the defending team enters its penalty area with some part and substantially affects the game.
-The robot farther from the ball will be moved to the center neutral spot.
+Multiple defense occurs if more than one robot from the defending team enters its penalty area with some part, and substantially affects the game.
+The robot farther from a ball will be moved to the center neutral spot.

-If multiple defence happens repeatedly, the robot will be deemed damaged.
+If multiple defence happens repeatedly, one of the robots will be deemed damaged.